Nina-Konovalova/Nina-Konovalova.github.io/_pages/about.md

 ## Other Interests
-Beyond my professional endeavors, I've been actively involved in educational projects.
-I've served as an educational mathematics teacher in different schools, creating engaging materials for Machine Learning and Computer Vision lectures.
+Beyond my main work, I've been actively involved in educational projects.
+I have been working as a math teacher in different schools, creating lectures and seminars for Machine Learning and Computer Vision.
 Additionally, I have a [channel](t.me/reading_ai/) where I share insights into state-of-the-art technologies in AI.